 - Surveillance tapes.
 A parking lot surveillance tape may have recorded the collision.
 You should attempt to obtain a copy of it to prove that the other driver was at fault and to locate him if he was a hit-and-run driver.

 - Medical care.
 While not all parked vehicle crashes cause victims to suffer injuries, you should be examined soon after the collision if you were in your parked car when it was hit.
 Some injuries, such as traumatic brain injury and back and neck injuries, can take days or longer for symptoms to develop.

 - Insurance company.
 You should contact the negligent driver’s insurance company to file a claim.
 If you are not able to locate him, you can file a claim under your own collision and uninsured policies if you have these coverages.

 If your vehicle only suffered nominal damages, you may be able to settle your insurance claim on your own.
 However, if you suffered injuries or your vehicle suffered substantial damages, you should retain an experienced car crash attorney for assistance in negotiating your settlement.
-To get your questions answered and learn how our skilled legal team can help, start an online chat to schedule your free consultation.
+To get your questions answered and learn how our skilled legal team can help, contact us online or call our office directly at 817.380.4888 to schedule your free consultation.

 We help car crash victims throughout Texas including Arlington, North Richland, Grapevine, Bedford, Hurst, Euless, Irving and all points in between.